SunXQlab/DryNetMC/README.md

 --- Work protocol for implementing the code---

 The case study gene expression data are saved in “GBM_gene_RPKM.csv”.
-The file path in the codes for loading this dataset should be customly re-set to the working folder.
+The file path in the codes for loading this dataset should be customized to the working folder.

-The codes in the pipeline can be run in the following order:
+The main codes were implemented in R (R version 3.5.1).
+The pipeline can be run in the following order:

 1. DEG.R

 This piece of code performs analyzing conventional differentially expressed genes (DEGs) and temporally changing genes (TCGs) defined in our study, as well as normalization and heat map visualization.
 The following R packages are required to be installed: “plotrix”, "gplots", and “pheatmap”.